 Hobby Groups and Classes

-Hobbies such as toy-making, weaving, landscape painting and pottery-making are even more enjoyable when they are a shared experience.
+Hobbies such as toy-making, weaving, landscape painting and pottery-making are even more enjoyable when you share them with others.
 Classes are offered in craft, knit, or sewing shops, adult schools, senior centers, art schools and community colleges.
-You might consider supplementing your income by selling your hand-crafted items in senior arts and crafts fairs which are growing in popularity.
+You might consider supplementing your income by selling your hand-crafted items in senior arts and crafts fairs.
 You can find many of these classes at local hobby or craft stores.

-According to the International Health, Racquet & Sportsclub Association, senior-focused gym franchises, for ages 50 and up, are mushrooming as the baby boomer market continues to expand.
-In addition, one-third of the more than 4,000 clubs have senior programming.
+You may not want to run a marathon, but you can still benefit from breaking a sweat.
+Even if you've never been very active, considering joining a gym for seniors.
 People over 50 like to work out with people their own age because they have similar fitness goals.
 Gyms are a great place for older people who care about their health to meet and work out together.